Yrrrrrf/computer_engineering/software_architecture/design/patterns/design patterns.md

 # Design Patterns

 Is a general, reusable solution to a commonly occurring problem within a given context in [[software]] design.
 The design pattern is not a finished design that can be transformed directly into code.
-It is not a factor when using design patterns, that means that design patterns are [[language|language]] independent.
+It is not a factor when using design patterns, that means that design patterns are [[programming language]] independent.

 ## Creational Patterns